exerinity/exerinity/README.md

 ![](https://i.exerinity.com/mypwaindia.png)

-## More projects
+## Other stuff
-- [ex3](https://ex3.icu): an experimental Swiss army knife Discord bot with a handful of completely unrelated commands
+- [ex3](https://ex3.icu): an experimental Swiss army knife Discord bot with a handful of completely unrelated commands - my longest running project; since 2022
-- [pigeon](https://exerinity.com/pigeon): a minimalist AI chatbot for Discord fully setup in just one command (in dire need of a rewrite)
-- [timein](https://github.com/exerinity/timein) (my C debut): a dead-simple way to get the time of anywhere in the world in your terminal
+- [timein](https://github.com/exerinity/timein): a dead-simple way to get the time of anywhere in the world in your terminal (literally `timein stockholm`)

 ## In the works
-- [Stigmi](https://exerinity.com/projects/stigmi): a small microblogging site
+- [Stigmi](https://exerinity.com/projects/stigmi): a tiny microblogging site made in tribute of Twitter in the early 2010s

 ## Old/archived/hardly worked on anymore
 - [Scholia](https://github.com/exerinity/scholia): a notepad PWA with formatting, HTML exportation, cool counters and persistence